Mountain biking in France: from Avallon to Besse-en Chandesse

 It was raining quite heavily, so we decided to start a bit later; and stop in Orcival.

 The route came with a steady and beautiful start in forests up to Recoleine, followed by “false flats” in open nature with hints of great views through curtains of rain….
 Just behind the church of Saint-Bonnet-prés-Orcival came a stringent ride up – or a steady walk up, just decide for yourself…

 We had booked at l’Auberge Le Cantou, but actually it is now Hotel Roche and the Restaurant is Le Cantou, each with separate accounting… but the evening part of the demi-pension still happens in le Cantou (65€ pp)!

-Orcival is one of those villages that is just perfect in size to have a pre-dinner stroll in with visits of the Romanesque church and the chocolate production shop with interesting museum!
+Orcival is one of those villages that is just perfect in size to have a pre-dinner stroll around with visits of the Romanesque church and the chocolate production shop with interesting museum!

 However, restaurant Le Cantou is run by (most certainly!) an ex-Legionnaire who manages to ruin the atmosphere even before you order anything.
 Before you go there, google what “Pounti”, “Aligot” and “Omble” mean because they are on the menu; “Truffade” you should already know from previous restaurants.
 Know that most other French guests, so from other régions, do not know those dishes either!
 (Remember: “La France, c’est l’Auvergne et quelque chose autour”!)

 Now with this knowledge, you could play it in such a way that you pretend not to have understood his French explanation immediately – not so difficult because it is coming at full speed.
 Let him lose his patience – maybe try: “what’s the difference then between Truffade and Aligot?” – until he sends the junior waitor or waitress to take over. (or think for a moment how John Cleese would handle the situation…).
 With their explanation, of course, you understand immediately.